Ericsson/ecchronos/docs/REST.md

 When performing GET on `<host>/repair-management/v1/config/keyspaces/mykeyspace` a JSON list of RepairConfig for the keyspace "mykeyspace" will be returned.

-When performing GET on `<host>/repair-management/v1/config/keyspaces/mykeyspace/tables/mytable` a JSON object of the [RepairConfig](../ecchronos-binary/src/test/features/repair_config.json) type will be returned.
+When performing GET on `<host>/repair-management/v1/config/keyspaces/mykeyspace/tables/mytable` or `<host>/repair-management/v1/config/ids/d53c2490-548a-11ea-8366-d174199d777a` a JSON object of the [RepairConfig](../ecchronos-binary/src/test/features/repair_config.json) type will be returned.

+### Schedule table repair

+When performing POST on `<host>/repair-management/v1/schedule/keyspaces/mykeyspace/tables/mytable` a JSON object of the [RepairJob](../ecchronos-binary/src/test/features/repair_job.json) type will be returned.

 ### Types